HM Prison Manchester: The prison post-1994

 The prison is a high-security category A prison for adult males and has a maximum capacity of 1,269 as of 4 August 2008.
 Operation of the prison was put out to tender in 1994 and 2001.
 Accommodation is divided into nine wings in two radial blocks.
 Cells are a mixture of single and double occupancy, all having in-cell power points and integral sanitation.

 The prison has become known for a high suicide rate following its reopening in 1994.
-From 1993 to 2003, Strangeways prison had the second highest number of suicides among inmates of any prison in the United Kingdom and, in 2004, Strangeways had the highest number of suicides in the country.
+From 1993 to 2003, Strangeways prison had the second highest number of suicides among inmates of any prison in the United Kingdom and, in 2004 Strangeways had the highest number of suicides in the country.

-Education and vocational training is provided by the Manchester College.
+Education and vocational training is provided by The Manchester College.
 Courses offered include information technology, ESOL, numeracy, industrial cleaning, bricklaying, painting and decorating, plastering, textiles and laundry.
 The prison's gym runs courses in physical education and offers recreational sport and fitness programmes.

-In 2015, The Daily Telegraph reported that a drone aircraft was being used in an attempt to deliver drugs and smartphones to precise locations within the prison.
+In 2015 The Daily Telegraph reported that a drone aircraft was being used in an attempt to deliver drugs and smartphones to precise locations within the prison.

-In 2016, Nicky Reilly, also known as Mohammed Saeed Alim, a Muslim convert was found dead in his cell after hanging himself.
-Reilly had a chronic history of self harm, he suffered from Asperger's Syndrome and a personality disorder.
+In 2016 Nicky Reilly, also known as Mohammed Saeed Alim, a Muslim convert was found dead in his cell after hanging himself.
+Reilly had a chronic history of self harm, and it was also known that he was autistic and had a personality disorder.
 A jury decided it was "more likely than not" that he did not intend to die and "acted impulsively."
 It is unclear if Reilly understood the concept of death or could form the intent to die.
 Senior coroner, Joanne Kearsley said evidence given at the court raised "significant concerns."
 Kearsley said she was not convinced the prison had a clear plan and awareness of his needs and she questioned why he was not under a care programme approach (CPA) where care coordinators are given to individual prisoners.
 The coroner asked whether a type of review should be considered for prisoners with recognised lifelong mental health problems and chronic risk of self-harm.

-In 2017, a report by the Independent Monitoring Board described Manchester Prison as squalid, vermin infested and reminiscent of Dickensian England.
+In 2017 a report by the Independent Monitoring Board described Manchester Prison as squalid, vermin infested and reminiscent of Dickensian England.
 The report added that the prison urgently needed modernisation and assaults on staff have risen owing to staff shortages.

-In 2022, Manchester City Council leader Bev Craig called on the Ministry of Justice (MoJ) to move HMP Manchester elsewhere in the region, as the building is "not suitable for the significant remodelling or expansion it would need to meet modern-day requirements for a prison".
+In 2022 Manchester City Council leader Bev Craig called on the Ministry of Justice (MoJ) to move HMP Manchester elsewhere in the region, as the building is "not suitable for the significant remodelling or expansion it would need to meet modern-day requirements for a prison".
 However, the MoJ said there were "no plans to close or relocate" the jail.